AlexandrovLab/SomaticBunny/README.md

 1. Clone this repository

+2. Install [Nextflow](https://www.nextflow.io/docs/latest/install.html) as a conda environment

-2. Make sure you have the following required files to your working directory:
+3. Make sure you have the following required files to your working directory:
    - `main.nf`
    - `nextflow.config`
    - `conf/base.config`